codecleveland/manifesto/README.md

+> “You take too much of a black and white view.”

+> If our tone seems too know-it-allish, bear with us.
+We think it’s
+> better to present ideas in bold strokes than to be wishy-washy
+> about it.
+If that comes off as cocky or arrogant, so be it.
+We’d
+> rather be provocative than water everything down with “it
+> depends...”
+Of course there will be times when these rules need
+> to be stretched or broken.
+And some of these tactics may not
+> apply to your situation.
+Use your judgement and imagination.

 **Code Cleveland** is a collective effort to foster the local tech community by providing support and structure to the people of Northeast Ohio.

 We believe that an active and thriving community can play a monumental role in NEO's success by helping to: